TritonDataCenter/muppet/README.md

 # Muppet

-Muppet is a custom TCP loadbalancer and small daemon that interacts with ZooKeeper via registrar.
+Muppet is an HTTP loadbalancer (haproxy) and small daemon that interacts with ZooKeeper via registrar.
 The muppet daemon will update the loadbalancer with new configuration as hosts come and go from the given service name.